 Following the delivery of my second baby, I faced complications which were quite terrifying to keep it 100 percent real.
 I experienced a substantial postpartum hemorrhage, which kept me pretty incapacitated for the first day or so following my delivery.
 I hate sharing the story with moms-to-be because I don't like instilling any fear, but I do think being aware of each other's stories and complications can also be helpful so that if you're faced with a problem or something doesn't feel right, you know you can and should be asking questions to get clarification if you don't quite understand an issue.
 Be your biggest advocate going in and out of the delivery room.”

 We want to hear your birth story!
-Share it with us by joining the Perelel community on social or by subscribing to our newsletter.
+Share it with us by joining our community, Village by Perelel, on Geneva.